apache/db-jdo/HowToReleaseJDO.md

 The community tests the release.
 If necessary, cycle until all issues are resolved.

-The release manager closes the staged repository
+The release manager closes the staging repository

-The release manager calls for a vote to release by sending a message to the community and forwarding the message to the pmc.
+The release manager calls for a vote to release by sending a message to the community and forwarding the message to the PMC.

 The community votes on the release.
 If necessary, cycle until issues are resolved.

-The release manager notifies the pmc of the successful vote outcome.
+The release manager notifies the PMC of the successful vote outcome.
-Note that a successful vote includes three +1 votes from PMC members.
+A successful vote includes three +1 votes from PMC members and more +1 than -1 votes.
+The release manager copies the approved release to the official Apache distribution directory which is then mirrored worldwide.

 The release manager notifies the worldwide community of the availability of the release.